Rodrigo-Martinez-Jacobson/clarity-challenge/README.md

 Following the document requirements, I develop two applications in Java:

-* *listhosts* is my approach to solve the first requirement: `Parse the data with a time_init, time_end`
+* *listhosts* is my approach to solve the first requirement: `Parse the data with a time_init, time_end`.
-* *unlimitedinputparser* is my approach to handle the second requirement: `Unlimited Input Parser`
+* *unlimitedinputparser* is my approach to handle the second requirement: `Unlimited Input Parser`.

 To be able to test the second requirement, I created a tool that generates log lines following the structure of the logfile that I've got with the challenge document.